choo121600/airflow/airflow-core/docs/security/audit_logs.rst

 **User-Initiated Actions**
    These events occur when users interact with Airflow through any interface (web UI, REST API, or command-line tools).
 Examples include:

-   - Manual DAG run triggers and modifications
+   - Manual Dag run triggers and modifications
    - Configuration changes to variables, connections, and pools
    - Task instance state modifications (clearing, marking as success/failed)
    - Administrative operations and user management activities